Tune PID Controller in Real Time Using Open-Loop PID Autotuner Block

 The engine speed reference signal goes from 2000 to 3000 rpm and then back to 2000 rpm again between 80 and 100 seconds.
 The new PI gains provides a much better closed-loop response.

-- Your PI controller is running on an Arduino DUE board and communicating with your physical engine via serial ports.
+Here is an example Simulink diagram configured to tune in the external mode, assuming your PI controller is running on an Arduino DUE board and communicating with your physical engine via serial ports.

 Run simulation.
 First, Simulink generates code for the whole model and download it to the Arduino DUE board.
 After the program starts running on the board, you can monitor the plant input and output from the scope in real time.
 When plant reaches the nominal operating point of 2000 rpm, use the three manual switches to tune, update and validate the controller.